OHSU-Proteomics/Gene-set-enrichment_STRING-DB/README.md

 ![Slide 8](images/Slide8.png)

 **Slide 8:** You can save all the results tables (the right table blocks) in TSV (tab-separated values) files.
 They can all be put together as tabs in an Excel workbook to make a nice summary file.
-A scientist with some experience with the system under study, can probably come to some biological understanding of an experiment after spending a little time exploring the results in this browser window.
+A scientist with some experience with the system under study can probably come to some biological understanding of an experiment after spending a little time exploring the results in this browser window.

 I am impressed with the clean interfaces and small number of steps to perform these analyses.
 Doing this without using R or notebooks is important to get the scientists who know the biology over the hurdle to look at the data.
 This last point is the single biggest challenge in bioinformatics (ha-ha).

 ---